Alwil17/automaintainer-bot/CONTRIBUTING.md

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.

+**First-time contributors:**
+If this is your first issue or pull request, you'll receive a welcome message from our bot.
+We're happy to help you get started!

+**Good first issue:**
+If you're looking for a place to start, look for issues labeled `good first issue`.
+If you open an issue or PR and mention "good first issue" in the title or body, our bot will automatically add the label for you.

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
 Look at the links below if you're not sure how to open a PR.

 ## Submitting a pull request